 Every employee in Australia is entitled to ten days of combined sick and carer’s leave per year which can be used either in case of personal illness or for childcare and family emergencies.
 During this time, employees receive their normal wages.

 There is no legislation in Australia which mandates the payment of annual bonuses.

-Employers and employees in Australia are subject to the following tax and social security contribution rates (rates apply to the 2021/2022 tax year beginning on 1 July 2021 and ending on 30 June 2022):
+Employers and employees in Australia are subject to the following tax and social security contribution rates (rates are valid for the tax assessment years 2022/2023 and 2023/2024):